julia-mueller/bioprinter/README.md

 This repo contains all the files needed to create gcode files for the gel printer.

 ## How to use?
 Download all the files in this repo.
+All files are written for Python 3.0

 To create a printer file, open a bash inside the folder where the following programs are:
 - executor.py